 In the culinary context of Pintxos from the tapas world, we are talking about small bites of food on a wooden skewer or toothpick.
 From a few little items like olives, pickles, anchovies or chilies, stack on a little toothpick, to full stacks of ingredients atop a slice of rustic bread.

-The Pintxos has evolved from humble beginnings to often represent a perfect bite of flavor combinations of popular spanish ingredients and dishes.
+The Pintxos has evolved from humble beginnings to often represent a perfect bite of flavor combinations of popular Spanish ingredients and dishes.
 Unlike tapas, which is normally shared between friends, pintxos are typically eaten individually by each patron.
 But, similar to tapas, they are supposed to be small snacks to accompany a drink or aperitif, and not to be collected in bulk to make up a full meal – though tourists all like to do it that way!
-Apparently it is a faux pax to pile your plate high with pintxos, instead you should just take one or 2 with each drink.
+Apparently it is a faux pax to pile your plate high with pintxos, instead, you should just take one or 2 with each drink.

-In san Sebastian, Basque country, during the 1920s and 30s, it was already common to enjoy a few drinks after visiting the town for shopping etc. A visit to the cider houses and bodegas was commonplace.
-After the spanish civil war concluded in 1939, the habit of bar hopping, rather than just stopping in one place, became more popular.
+In San Sebastian, Basque country, during the 1920s and 30s, it was already common to enjoy a few drinks after visiting the town for shopping etc. A visit to the cider houses and bodegas was commonplace.
+After the Spanish civil war concluded in 1939, the habit of bar hopping, rather than just stopping in one place, became more popular.

-The most famous pintxos of the time was called the GILDA said to be inspired by the 1946 film noir of the same name.
-The dish is a skewer with an anchovy, olive and hot pepper.
+The most famous pintxos of the time were called the GILDA said to be inspired by the 1946 film noir of the same name.
+The dish is a skewer with an anchovy, olive, and hot pepper.
 These were selling for the equivalent of about 2 cents a stick.
 The connection to the movie is unclear to me.
 Maybe olives and pickles on a toothpick in a cocktail, like a martini?
 I can’t find any info on that.

-From the 1960’s the name pintxos begins to gain popularity.
+From the 1960’s the name, pintxos begins to gain popularity.
 More complicated offerings start to appear and the idea spreads to other parts of the region.
 And into the late 1980’s and 90s, Pintxos develops to be more than just little snacks at the bar and become miniature works of art which represent main course dishes.
-At the same time, the idea of pintxos made with multiple ingredients held to a slice of bread with a small skewer, rather just ingredients on a stick, becomes popular.
+At the same time, the idea of pintxos made with multiple ingredients held to a slice of bread with a small skewer, rather just ingredients on a stick becomes popular.

 into the 21st century, pintxos gain nationwide and then worldwide popularity.
 And as the San Sebastian becomes a world renowned food destination, the pintxos takes a place in fine cuisine, as well as maintaining its roots in bars.